jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ## Power Switch

 You'll need to do a bit of soldering here.
 You can also skip this step and use the onboard power button on the Power Management HAT for testing.
-If you choose to solder before installing the switch in the case, you may want to use Dupont connectors to make it easier to connect and disconnect later.
+If you choose to solder before installing the switch in the case, you may want to use Dupont jumpers to make it easier to connect and disconnect later.
 (Otherwise, you'll likely need to re-solder!)

 ### 1. Solder Wires to Power Switch

 ![Solder Wires to Power Management HAT](./img/soldering-power-switch-all.png)

-Solder two female Dupont connectors to the two terminals on the power switch.
+Solder two female Dupont jumpers to the two terminals on the power switch.
 It doesn't matter which wire goes to which terminal.
 My soldering kit came with some heat shrink tubing, which I used here to cover the exposed contacts after soldering.

 ### 2. Solder Two Male Dupont Connectors to the Power Management HAT.